 BACKGROUND & RATIONALE

-- Multi-level perspective on transition (niche, regime, landscape) (Geels, 2005),
+- Multi-level and multi-phase perspectives on transition (niche, regime, landscape) (Geels, 2002),

-and adapt them to the Cambodian Context, considering aspects of informality, external dependency, inclusivity and the politics of “just transitions” (Swilling 2016, Hansen et al 2018, Sengers & Raven 2014, Wieczorek 2018, Noboa & Upham 2018).
+and adapt them to the Cambodian Context, considering aspects of informality, external dependency, inclusivity and the politics” of “just transitions” (Swilling 2016, Hansen et al 2018, Sengers & Raven 2014, Wieczorek 2018, Noboa & Upham 2018).

 MAIN RESEARCH QUESTIONS